markcelemen/cssweng-slipstream/README.md

 # SlipStream ⚡️💼

 **Workforce Management System for Bloomingfield Academy**
 SlipStream is a workforce management platform designed to automate employee record management and time slip processing.
-By centralizing HR workflows—attendance, payroll deductions, leave tracking, and pay slip distribution—it reduces manual work, minimizes errors, and streamlines HR operations.
+By centralizing HR workflows, such as attendance, payroll deductions, leave tracking, and pay slip distribution, it reduces manual work, minimizes errors, and streamlines HR operations.

 ## 🚀 Features